xavierponcini/xavierponcini.github.io/CV.md

 The opportunity to tutor laboratories for multiple subjects at the University of Queens-land (PHYS1001/PHYS1171) has demonstrated the value in having your understanding chal-lenged.
 Encouraging a fresh perspective on a topic and presenting it in an easy anddigestible fashion, fostering the growth of the students and myself simultaneously.

 ---
+---

 ## Research Experience

 ---

+### Honours Research
+#### _University of Queensland_ Mar-Nov 2018

+...

+### Undergraduate Research
+#### _University of Queensland_ Aug-Oct 2017

+Prof. Ben Powell, Joshua Foo and I, contributed in the development of a theoretical basisby which Quantum Spin Liquids (QSLs) can be detected via Raman scattering.
+Applyingsecond quantisation and Fourier analysis we made progress in the determination of thestructure constant of a particular material which can be used in the characterisation of QSLs.